UltimateRoman/Dozy-Beat/README.md

    -> pip install playsound

-3)For running the application
+3) For running the application

    -> python main.py

-4)Click start and wait for the magic to happen.
+4) Click start and wait for the magic to happen.